Frequently Asked Questions

 A 3-gallon plant’s pot is approximately ten inches in diameter and ten inches tall and holds the equivalent of three gallons of soil.
 The height of the plant itself depends on the variety as some plants generally grow tall, some spread out.
 As an example, a three gallon Aucuba Picturata is usually around 30” tall including the pot.

 A 7-gallon pot is about thirteen inches in diameter and thirteen inches tall.
 It holds seven gallons of soil.
 Again, the height of the plant depends on the variety, but a 7-gallon camellia, for example, is usually 40” tall including the pot.
-A 7-gallon Emerald Green Arborvitae is usually four or five feet tall.
+A 7-gallon Emerald Green Arborvitae is usually 4' feet tall including the pot.

-What if I want to order a large amount of plants, can you ship big orders?
+What if I want to order a large amount of plants, do you ship large orders?

 Can you all give me advice on what to plant?

 We sure can.
-At the bottom of this page there is an open discussion page where you may ask specific questions that will be answered within the forum.
-If you would like to have a detailed discussion, please call us.
-If you are trying to locate plants for a landscape plan, or if you are not sure we have everything, call us.
-Joseph will be glad to help with any questions that you have in either the discussion forum, over the phone, or through an email.
+If you would like to have a detailed discussion, please call or email us.
+If you are trying to locate plants for a landscape plan, or if you are not sure we have everything, send us an email.
+We can for sure help you in any way we can.

 Where are plants shipped from?

-All of our plants are grown and shipped from our location in Winston-Salem, North Carolina.
+All of our plants are shipped from our location in North Carolina.
+Although some of our plants are grown in Oregon, all are shipped from North Carolina.

 What should I do when I receive my plant?